Do You Believe the Sermons You Preach?

 “I wasn't expecting to find the process so spiritually grounding and affirming.”

-“This course helped me focus my thoughts, discipline my preparation and fed my spiritual life.”
+“This course helped me focus my thoughts, discipline my preparation, and feed my spiritual life.”

-See what last year’s participants are talking about as you discover a spiritual AND practical approach to sermon prep.
+See what alumni are talking about as you discover a spiritual AND practical approach to sermon prep.

 More joy.
 Less time.
 Sermons that preach.